 Be aware of the Exam Time Constraints

-IELTS is a time limit test.
-Therefore, you are advised to practice for it with its given time frame.
-This will enable you to grasp the nuances of prompt writing and getting used to writing your exam within the fixed time limit.
-While practicing, please, remember to dedicate equal time and attention for all the four sections.
+IELTS is a time-limited test.
+Therefore, you are advised to practice for it within its given time frame.
+This will enable you to grasp the nuances of prompt writing and get used to writing your exam within the fixed time limit.
+While practicing, please, remember to dedicate equal time and attention to all four sections.
 This plays a pivotal role in ensuring a successful band score for you.

 Master the English Language

 Do not forget to improve your English language skills.
-Read English magazines, blogs and watch English news channels like BBC.
+Read English magazines, and blogs and watch English news channels like BBC.
 This will help you to polish your English language capabilities and grasp the accent.
-If you have a weak command over the language, try to polish it up by communicating to others only in English.
-This will enable you to have a smooth fluency over the language.
+If you have a weak command of the language, try to polish it up by communicating with others only in English.
+This will enable you to have a smooth fluency in the language.
 Try the shadowing technique to improve your intonation and pronunciation.
 Start preparing for your test 3-4 months prior.
 Find someone who is able to give you constructive feedback.
 This will give you a clear picture of your progress and development of the language.

 Develop a wide range of skills

 Polish your skills by practicing a variety of questions on all 4 sections of the test.
 This will help you to become aware of what questions to expect on test day.
 Try to solve situational questions from an analytical bent of mind, solve graphical questions, and quantitative and factual questions.

 Take mock tests to brush up on your test skills.
 Mockups present genuine IELTS questions under real test conditions.